 Syracuse is lucky to be surrounded by lots of hills and mountains - which are great for winter sports!
 Song and Labrador Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
 Season passes and equipment rentals are available at some locations.
 For another option, Four Seasons Golf & Ski Center in Fayetteville offers a few trails for skiers, but also has additional lanes for snow tubing.
 Give it a try!

 Not a fan of the cold weather?
 No problem!
 Syracuse has plenty of museums to enjoy so you can stay warm when the winter weather doesn’t cooperate.
 The Erie Canal Museum is a unique option where you and the little ones can learn about the history of the canal and Syracuse’s economy.
 Don’t forget to check out the murals and statues outside!

 The Museum of Science and Technology (MOST) in the heart of Armory Square is a popular spot for families year-round.
 And it’s not just for kids!
 With numerous exhibits, the IMAX theater, and the planetarium, it’s easy to spend several hours at the MOST.
 Loads of interactive displays let you have fun and learn at the same time.

 A more adult-friendly choice is the Everson Museum of Art.
 Here you can find art exhibitions, both permanent and rotating, and various events throughout the year.

 If you’re interested in learning more about the history and culture of Syracuse, the Onondaga Historical Society is definitely worth a visit.

-Check all websites for current operating hours and social distancing protocols before you plan your trip.
+Check all websites for current operating hours before you plan your trip.